mclopton-fau/CAP6415_F25_project-large-scale-receptive-field-saliency-correlation/README.md

 ## Abstract

 This project compares human visual attention patterns with deep neural network attention mechanisms.
 I use the SALICON dataset (Jiang et al., 2015) for human eye-tracking saliency maps and Gradient-weighted Class Activation Mapping (Grad-CAM) to extract attention from a pre-trained ResNet50 CNN.
-Our analysis of 50 images reveals moderate correlation (mean Pearson r=0.288) between human and model attention, with strong agreement on text-containing images and divergence on textured or multi-object scenes.
+The analysis of 50 images reveals moderate correlation (mean Pearson r=0.288) between human and model attention, with strong agreement on text-containing images and divergence on textured or multi-object scenes.

 ## Problem and Approach